VowSoftware/starly/README.md

 * **Behavior:** How the viewport and projection should react to changes in the window size.
   * Behavior `center` shows a static area of the world, scales it without distortion, and centers it in the window.
 Borders are added to the window if necessary.
   * Behavior `expand` shows a dynamic area of the world, and doesn't scale or distort it.
+  * Behavior `mixed` shows a dynamic area of the world, and scales it without distortion.
   * Behavior `stretch` shows a static area of the world, and scales it with distortion.
 * **Viewport X / Viewport Y:** Bottom-left of the viewport in screen space.
 For example, values (0, 0) on a 1920 x 1080 window start the viewport at the bottom-left corner of the window, whereas values (960, 540) start the viewport at the center of the window.
 * **Viewport Width / Viewport Height:** Size of the viewport in screen space.
 For example, values (1920, 1080) on a 1920 x 1080 window fill the entire window, whereas values (960, 540) fill one-fourth of the window.